This example shows how you can use

 imshowpair(movingRegisteredRigid, fixed) title('D: Registration Based on Similarity Transformation Model')

-'T' property of the output geometric transformation defines the transformation matrix that maps points in moving to corresponding points in fixed.
+'T' property of the output geometric transformation defines the transformation matrix that maps points in the moving image to corresponding points in the fixed image.

 ans = 3×3 1.0331 -0.1110 0 0.1110 1.0331 0 -51.1491 6.9891 1.0000